axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

-copies of the arguments to the parameter variables, even more copies are inserted - between each instruction and at the end of each basic block - to get so called *elementary form* programs.
+copies of the arguments to the parameter variables, even more copies are inserted - between each instruction and at the end of each basic block - to get so-called *elementary form* programs.
 These elementary programs and their elementary interference graphs then have even nicer properties than triangulated interference graphs.

-The result of using elementary programs is a register allocator usable as a replacement for LLVM:s non-graph coloring register allocator, comparable in terms of speed, that produces x86 code of similar quality to a slower state-of-the-art graph coloring register allocator.
+The result of using elementary programs is a register allocator usable as a replacement for LLVMs non-graph coloring register allocator, comparable in terms of speed, that produces x86 code of similar quality to a slower state-of-the-art graph coloring register allocator.